Al-Abbas ibn al-Ma'mun: Biography

 On receiving news of the Caliph's illness, Abbas abandoned his army and sped to his father's encampment, where he joined his uncle al-Mu'tasim at al-Ma'mun's deathbed.
 As al-Ma'mun's son, and given his prominent role in his father's last campaigns, Abbas was considered a contender for the succession, although it is unclear if he was ever formally appointed heir apparent, as al-Dinawari claims.
 His main rival was his uncle al-Mu'tasim, who according to the account of al-Tabari was named heir by al-Ma'mun on his deathbed.
 Whatever the true events, al-Mu'tasim was ascendant, as demonstrated by the fact that he performed the funerary prayer for his brother.
 Abbas swiftly and publicly swore allegiance to al-Mu'tasim, thereby moving to assuage the troops, many of whom were displeased at Abbas being passed over, and wanting to proclaim him caliph instead.

 Nevertheless, al-Mu'tasim's hold on the throne was still shaky, and he abandoned Ma'mun's campaign; the new base at Tyana was razed, and the still restive army returned to the Caliphate.
 Despite his acceptance of his uncle's succession, Abbas was removed from his governorship of the frontier lands, but retained the support of several leading figures in the Abbasid court.
-He soon became the focus of the factions opposed to al-Mu'tasim, and in particular his increasing reliance on, and favour shown to, his Turkish slave-soldiers (ghilman).
+He soon became the focus of the factions opposed to al-Mu'tasim, and in particular his increasing reliance on, and favour shown to, his Turkic slave-soldiers (ghilman).
 This discontent resulted in an alleged conspiracy led by the general Ujayf ibn Anbasa which aimed to kill al-Mu'tasim and place Abbas on the throne.
 The plot was reportedly uncovered while al-Mu'tasim was campaigning against the Byzantines in 838, with the Caliph informed of it just after the celebrated Sack of Amorium.
-The resulting investigation, headed by al-Mu'tasim's trusted Turkish general Ashinas, resulted in the execution of most conspirators.
+The resulting investigation, headed by al-Mu'tasim's trusted Turkic general Ashinas, resulted in the execution of most conspirators.
 This was broadened into a virtual purge of the army, in which the hitherto dominant Khurasani element was replaced with al-Mu'tasim's favoured Turks.
 According to al-Tabari, Abbas confessed to knowing of the plot while drunk.
 He was imprisoned at Manbij by another of al-Mu'tasim's lieutenants, al-Afshin, who executed him by a slow and torturous way: Abbas was fed very salty food, denied water, and exposed to the sun wrapped in a felt blanket, until he died.
-His four brothers by Sundus were imprisoned by the Turkish commander Itakh in the latter's basement, and were never seen again, while Abbas' male descendants were imprisoned and executed by Ashinas.
+His four brothers by Sundus were imprisoned by the Turkic commander Itakh in the latter's basement, and were never seen again, while Abbas' male descendants were imprisoned and executed by Ashinas.